DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EGTC-2] eth_getTransactionCount **MUST NOT** return the nonce of the given address.
 The nonce starts at 0x0 so the transaction count **MUST** be account nonce + 1.
 * [EGTC-3] eth_getTransactionCount **MUST** error with code -32000 when using a block hash for the `defaultBlockParameter` that does not correspond to a block.
 * [EGTC-4] eth_getTransactionCount **MUST** error with code -32000 when using a block number for the `defaultBlockParameter` that is ahead of the chain.
-* [EGTC-5] eth_getTransactionCount **MUST** error with code -32000 when the client cannot pull or recreate the state required when using a block number or block hash for the `defaultBlockParameter` due to the client currently syncing or as a result of the chosen sync type when synced to the network.
+* [EGTC-5] eth_getTransactionCount **MUST** error with code -32000 when using a block number or block hash for the `defaultBlockParameter` when syncing to the network.
-* ^What happens when it is syncing?
+* [EGTC-5] eth_getTransactionCount **MUST** error with code -32000 when the client cannot pull or recreate the state required when using a block number or block hash for the `defaultBlockParameter` as a result of the chosen sync type when synced to the network.
-* What happnes when you are using pending while syncing
+* [EGTC] eth_getTransactionCount **MUST** use the latest synced block when using block tag "latest" for the `defaultBlockParameter` when syncing to the network.
-* latest while syncing
+* [EGTC] eth_getTransactionCount **MUST** must return the actual number of transactions made by the `address` while syncing to the network when available, otherwise it **MUST** return 0x0.
-* earliest while syncing
+* What happens when you are using pending while syncing 0x0 not sure what block its using
-* DOES NOT COUNT PENDING TX
+* Need to test block number and block hash return value for when sync is almost finished.
 ## eth_getBlockTransactionCountByHash
 * [EGTCH-1] eth_getBlockTransactionCountByHash **MUST** return the number of transactions within the block with the given `block hash`.
 * [EGTCH-2] eth_getBlockTransactionCountByHash **MUST** return null when the `block hash` does not correspond to a block.